bo0ts/mango/doc/source/setup/uninstall.rst

   | */Library/Frameworks/Mango.framework/*
   | */usr/bin/mango*

-Admin permissions may be required to remove these folders.
+Admin permissions may be required to remove these files.

 Windows